0

 Coyote

-Dancing With Smurfs surprised us so much!
+Dances With Smurfs surprised us so much!
 We instantly fell in love with these black shouldered rose bites of sweetness.
 Bred by Tom Wagner, these wonderful little cherry tomatoes sure perk up a bowl of salad.
 Kids, specially, love the name.
 And the little, bright fruit.
-If you look closely, you’ll see a light colored star where you take the stem off.
+If you look closely, you’ll see a light-colored star where you take the stem off.
 Very productive.
 65 Days.
 Indeterminate

 Dark Orange Muscat We are really impressed at the rich, fruity, sweet flavor of these mild, dark orange cherry tomatoes!
 Every year, we find new favorites, and it’s hard not to plant a thousand tomato varieties.
 But this one is definitely a keeper and a favorite nibbler in the garden or on the table, added to salads during the summer.
 Very productive too!
 75 Days Indeterminate